 Buckminster Fuller's Dymaxion House was never fully realized, but it was meant to be flat-packed, mass-produced, and shipped worldwide.

 The Soundforms acoustic shell was developed by conductor Mark Stephenon, BFLS Architects, Arup, and ES Global.
 The steel-framed portable stage has timber acoustic panels and can be dismantled and trucked.

 Another current example of kinetics in buildings is The Shed, currently under construction on the far west side of Manhattan where the High Line meets Hudson Yards.
-The Shed will be housed in a 200,000-square-foot, six-level structure designed by Diller Scofidio + Renfro in collaboration with Rockwell Group.
+The Shed will be housed in a 200,000-square-foot, six-level structure designed by Diller Scofidio + Renfro, Lead Architect and Rockwell Group, Collaborating Architect.
 Opening in 2019, the radically flexible design of the performative structure can physically and operationally accommodate the broadest range of performance, visual art, music, and multi-disciplinary work.